 Turbulent social contexts are confusing.
-A strong programmatic strategy requires a clear understanding of the context as a foundation for understanding how to influence change.
-Ripple enhances strategy development through expertly facilitated participatory context analysis processes.
-Our toolkit is broad, with emphasis on complex systems analysis and attention to key global themes such as climate, migration, inclusion, equity, gender, and the economics of violence.
+A strong programmatic strategy requires a clear understanding of the context in order to influence effective change.
+Ripple enhances strategy development by expertly facilitating participatory context analysis processes, and supporting the development of culturally relevant theories of change.
+Our toolkit is broad, with emphasis on complex systems analysis and attention to key global themes such as climate, migration, identity-based discrimination and gender.
 Our partners say Ripple strengthens both programs and results.

-- Participatory complex systems analysis for human rights strategy development in México and Colombia (with the Swedish Fellowship of Reconciliation).
+- Participatory complex systems analysis for human rights strategy development in Colombia and Chiapas, México (with the Swedish Fellowship of Reconciliation).

-- Hands-on complex-systems analysis workshops for peacebuilding practitioners (with the Life & Peace Institute, and the One Earth Future Foundation under CDA Collaborative Learning Projects).
+- Hands-on complex systems analysis workshops for peace and advocacy strategy development (with the Life & Peace Institute, and the One Earth Future Foundation under CDA Collaborative Learning Projects).

-- Conflict sensitivity guidance notes for humanitarian interventions under the UN Lebanon Crisis Response Plan (with the United Nations Development Program and House of Peace).
+- Conflict sensitivity and gender mainstreaming advisory support to multi-partner, 10-sector Lebanon Crisis Response Plan assisting displaced Syrians, Lebanese host communities and Palestinian refugees (with the United Nations Development Program and House of Peace, ongoing).

 - Adaptation of the Do No Harm conflict sensitivity tool for faith-inspired and multi-faith practitioners, with training in El Salvador, the Philippines, Singapore and the USA.